 Natural Hedging is the balancing act by adding assets that have a negative correlation.
 A company can also go for a natural hedge by using its normal operating procedures.
 For instance, incurring expenses in the same currency in which the company generates revenues.
 This lowers exchange rate risk.

 For instance, an oil company may relocate its refining operations in the United States to naturally hedge against the cost of crude oil.
-The reason being that the cost of crude oil is denominated in U.S. dollars.
+The reason is that the cost of crude oil is denominated in U.S. dollars.

 Natural Heading in Financial Market